 Pension Plans.
 Substantially all of the City's employees receive retirement benefits.
 The City sponsors two single employer defined benefit plans and two defined contribution pension plans.
+The City participates in two agent-multiple employer defined pension plans.
 The City also contributes to three cost-sharing multiple employer defined benefit pension plans.
 The assets of the plans are maintained in legally separate trusts and each plan's assets may be used only for the payment of benefits to the members of that plan or their beneficiaries in accordance with the terms of the plan.